filipwa84/message-invoker/README.md

-# Servicebus Message Invoker
+# Azure ServiceBus Message Invoker

-Send any method call to the ServiceBus queue and invoke it on either a WebJob or Azure Function in a fire-and-forget fashion without having to write a specific message handler.
+Send any method call to the Azure ServiceBus Queue and invoke it with either a WebJob or Azure Function, in a fire-and-forget fashion without having to write specific message handlers.

 It requires that the services are registered in DI container, both in the main application as well as in the WebJob/Function.